 Stagg is a current member of the Board of Directors of the Entertainment Professional Publicists Society (EPPS), and a former Adjunct Professor of Public Relations, in the Annenberg School of Communications at the University of Southern California.

 An award-winning executive with more than a decade of tech and leadership experience in the entertainment sector, Willman has played pivotal roles for major film studios as well as for tech companies.
-His experience ranges from oversight of a department of 50+ artists, production staff, and software engineers and completely redesigning and building a 3D film conversion pipeline at two major VFX studios, to personally supervising 3D output on 15 major theatrical films and serving as the sole 3D supervisor on films for 20th Century Fox, Lionsgate and New Regency Enterprises.
+His experience ranges from oversight of a department of 50+ artists, production staff, and software engineers and completely redesigning and building a 3D film conversion pipeline at two major VFX studios, to supervising 3D output on 15 major theatrical films for studios such as 20th Century Fox, Lionsgate and New Regency Enterprises.

 He has been called upon to serve as Stereo Supervisor/Stereographer on such feature films as War for the Planet of the Apes, Dawn of the Planet of the Apes, Assassin’s Creed, X-Men: Apocalypse, X-Men: Days of Future Past, The Hunger Games, Hotel Transylvania 2 and The Wolverine, to name a few.

 In 2013, Willman founded Dimension X with production partner (and wife) Heather Willman, to provide a full range of 3D services directly to studio production teams and visual effects companies including full creative supervision, production management and editorial support.
 Under his direction, the company has developed extensive automation and proprietary techniques for post-processing natively captured stereo images.
 This process can be seen on such films as The Martian, Exodus: Gods and Kings, Dawn of the Planet of the Apes, and the X-Men franchise.